-Last but not least Valencia is flat like a pancake and you almost only have to change gear when leaving the Turia Gardens.
+Last but not least Valencia is flat as a pancake and you almost only have to change gear when leaving the Turia Gardens.

 We rented bikes at our hotel which set us back 11 € a day per bike.
 A bit pricy as we learned that bikes could be rented for a little as 6 € a day in the city center.